 REFERENCE: California Government Code, Municipal Code Sec.
 2.40.030(c), Layoff Prevention Plan dated 1992, and Resolution 06-115 (S.E.I.U., P.O.A., Unrepresented Confidential, Professional and Management Employees and Part Time Workers wage and salary contracts.
 Resolutions 09-037, 09-130 and 10-026 accepting offers by all/various employee groups to defer wages for a cumulative 27 months.
 Resolution 11-119 further suspending annual wage and benefit adjustments through June 2012, for 12-months.
-Resolutions 13-072 and 13-092 establishing status-quo contracts for 18-months.
+Resolutions 13-072 and 13-092 establishing status-quo contracts for 18months.
+Resolution 14-101 authorizing 3% wage adjustments with modification to the group health plan, establishment of vacation accrual caps, and increased employee participation in retirement costs for the Miscellaneous group.

-FISCAL
+FISCAL IMPACT:

-- IMPACT: The cumulative financial savings for the 57 months of employee wage/merit and benefit deferrals totals approximately \$3.2 million.
-The cost of implementing the across the board net 3% wage increases for all labor contracts is approximately \$450,000 annually to the General Fund and \$90,000 annually to the Enterprise Funds.
-These costs are within projections. - OPTIONS: 1.
-For the City Council to adopt Resolution No. 14-XXX authorizing the City Manager to execute labor contracts with the SEIU, POA, and Fire Unions, and to execute an administrative agreement with the Unrepresented staff as summarized therein; or - 2.
-Amend, modify or reject above option.
+T: The cost of implementing the across-the-board 2% wage increases for all labor contracts is approximately \$400,000 annually to the General Fund and \$75,000 annually to the Enterprise Funds.
+These costs are within planned financial/budget projections.
+A contract has not been negotiated with the SEIU group; therefore, fiscal impacts of the cited contracts are less than the aforementioned.

+- OPTIONS: 1.
+For the City Council to adopt Resolution No. 16-XXX authorizing the City Manager to execute labor contracts with the Fire Union, and the POA Union subject to their membership ratification, and to execute an administrative agreement with the Unrepresented staff as summarized therein.

+- 2. Amend, modify or reject above option.

+- 3. Take no action.